House of Habsburg: Habsburg inbreeding and extinction of the male lines

 The Habsburgs sought to consolidate their power by frequent consanguineous marriages, resulting in a cumulatively deleterious effect on their gene pool.
-Health impairments due to inbreeding included epilepsy, insanity, and early death.
+Health impairments due to inbreeding included epilepsy, insanity and early death.
 A study of 3,000 family members over 16 generations by the University of Santiago de Compostela suggests inbreeding may have played a role in their extinction.
-Numerous members of the family showed specific facial deformities: an enlarged lower jaw with an extended chin known as mandibular prognathism or "Habsburg jaw", a large nose with hump and hanging tip ("Habsburg nose"), and an everted lower lip ("Habsburg lip").
-The latter two are signs of maxillary deficiency.
+Numerous members of the family showed specific facial deformities: an enlarged lower jaw with an extended chin known as mandibular prognathism or 'Habsburg jaw', a large nose with hump and hanging tip ('Habsburg nose') and an everted lower lip ('Habsburg lip').
+The last two are signs of maxillary deficiency.
 A 2019 study found that the degree of mandibular prognathism in the Habsburg family shows a statistically significant correlation with the degree of inbreeding.
 A correlation between maxillary deficiency and degree of inbreeding was also present but was not statistically significant.
 Other scientific studies, however, dispute the ideas of any linkage between fertility and consanguinity.

-The gene pool eventually became so small that the last of the Spanish line, Charles II, who was severely disabled from birth (perhaps by genetic disorders) possessed a genome comparable to that of a child born to a brother and sister, as did his father, probably because of "remote inbreeding".
+The gene pool eventually became so small that the last of the Spanish line, Charles II, who was severely disabled from birth (perhaps by genetic disorders), possessed a genome comparable to that of a child born to a brother and sister, as did his father, probably because of 'remote inbreeding'.

-The death of Charles II of Spain in 1700 led to the War of the Spanish Succession, and that of Emperor Charles VI in 1740 led to the War of the Austrian Succession.
-In the former, the House of Bourbon won the conflict and put a final end to the Habsburg rule in Spain.
-The latter, however, was won by Maria Theresa and led to the succession of the House of Habsburg-Lorraine (German: Haus Habsburg-Lothringen) becoming the new main branch of the dynasty, in the person of Maria Theresa's son, Joseph II.
-This new House was created by the marriage between Maria Theresa of Habsburg and Francis Stephan, Duke of Lorraine (both of them were great-grandchildren of Habsburg emperor Ferdinand III, but from different empresses) this new House being a cadet branch of the female line of the House of Habsburg and the male line of the House of Lorraine.
-It is thought that extensive intra-family marriages within Spanish and Austrian lines contributed to the extinction of the main line.
+The death of Charles II of Spain in 1700 led to the War of the Spanish Succession, and that of Emperor Charles VI in 1740 to the War of the Austrian Succession.
+The former was won by House of Bourbon, putting an end to Habsburg rule in Spain.
+The latter, however, was won by Maria Theresa and led to the succession of the House of Habsburg-Lorraine (German: Haus Habsburg-Lothringen) becoming the new main branch of the dynasty in the person of Maria Theresa's son, Joseph II.
+This new House was created by the marriage between Maria Theresa and Francis Stephan, Duke of Lorraine.
+(Both of them were great-grandchildren of Habsburg emperor Ferdinand III, but from different empresses.)
+This new House was a cadet branch of the female line of the House of Habsburg and the male line of the House of Lorraine.